 When you apply online for life insurance, you are shown an estimate of what you will pay for coverage.
 Our quoting tool takes many factors into consideration when calculating these estimated costs and is accurate 70% of time.

 There are hundreds of different medical conditions and lifestyle factors that can affect life insurance pricing.
 The quoting tool takes into consideration the most common of these factors.
 For those few applications that include a condition or factor that isn’t calculated into the quote, this could affect your pricing.
 Your Quotacy agent can help you though.

-Your agent will review your application before sending it off to the insurance company and will catch any “issues” beforehand so we can suggest the best option for you to obtain affordable coverage .
-If you indicate something in your application (example: you note that you skydive as a hobby) that may cause the company you chose to come back with different premiums than your quote, we will contact you and let you know.
+Your agent will review your application before sending it off to the insurance company and will catch any “issues” beforehand so we can suggest the best option for you to obtain affordable coverage.
+If you indicate something in your application (example: you note that you skydive as a hobby) that may cause the company you chose to come back when the premium is different than quoted, we will contact you and let you know.
 We will also give you some options to consider.

 - Keep the insurance carrier you originally picked.

 - Keep the insurance carrier you picked, but adjust the face amount or term length to bring down your premiums.

 - Go with a different carrier that we believe will lean more favorably to your specific issue.

 Let’s look at an example.